Rishiofficial432-432/lexus/mvp.md

 -   **Constant Context Switching:** Jumping between apps drains mental energy, breaks focus, and kills productivity.
 -   **Pervasive Privacy Concerns:** Our most sensitive personal and professional data is stored on third-party servers with opaque privacy policies, leaving us vulnerable and without true ownership.

-### The Solution: Lexus
+### The Solution: LEXUS

-Lexus is an intelligent, all-in-one workspace designed to solve these problems by unifying your entire productivity workflow into a single, cohesive, and completely private application.
+LEXUS is an intelligent, all-in-one workspace designed to solve these problems by unifying your entire productivity workflow into a single, cohesive, and completely private application.
 It operates on a **local-first** principle, meaning **all your data is stored securely on your own device**, giving you absolute ownership and offline capability.

-Lexus is built on three foundational pillars:
+LEXUS is built on three foundational pillars:

 1.  **True Integration:** It's not just a collection of tools; it's an ecosystem.
 An idea from the **AI Brain Dump** becomes a task in your **Kanban Board** and a detailed plan in your **Notes**, all seamlessly.
-2.  **Uncompromising Privacy:** By storing all data locally in your browser, Lexus offers a level of security that cloud-based services like Notion or Asana cannot match.
+2.  **Uncompromising Privacy:** By storing all data locally in your browser, LEXUS offers a level of security that cloud-based services like Notion or Asana cannot match.
 It's a trusted space for your most important information.
 3.  **Action-Oriented Intelligence:** The built-in AI Assistant, powered by Google Gemini, is not a simple chatbot.
 It's a "do-engine" that uses advanced function calling to reliably execute commands across the entire application, acting as a true command center for your digital life.

 ---

 ## 2. Minimum Viable Product (MVP) Explanation

-The core value proposition of Lexus is to provide a **private, unified space to capture, organize, and act on your thoughts.** The MVP focuses on delivering this value in the most direct way possible, establishing the foundation upon which all other features are built.
+The core value proposition of LEXUS is to provide a **private, unified space to capture, organize, and act on your thoughts.** The MVP focuses on delivering this value in the most direct way possible, establishing the foundation upon which all other features are built.

 ### Core MVP Features: